List of Emmerdale characters introduced in 2012: Kerry Wyatt

 Kerry Wyatt, played by Laura Norton, made her first screen appearance on 17 July 2012.
 The character and casting was announced on 31 May 2012.
 Norton began filming her first scenes in June.
 Of joining Emmerdale, the actress said "I am delighted to have been given this role.
 Emmerdale has always been my favourite soap and it's a joy and privilege to be joining the team."
 Series producer Stuart Blackburn commented that Norton is "a fantastic actor" and that it was a delight to welcome her to the cast.
 Norton announced her pregnancy in 2020 and due to the COVID-19 pandemic in the United Kingdom, she stopped appearing on screen.
 Kerry's last appearance was on 5 June 2020.
 On 24 October 2021, it was announced that Norton had returned to filming from maternity leave and her return scenes aired on 1 November 2021 as part of a storyline that sees her working as Chloe Harris' (Jessie Elland) housekeeper.
+Norton left for maternity leave on 18 November 2022, Kerry has since made appearances via video call on 24 April 2023 and 17 August 2023.

 Kerry is the mother of established character, Amy Wyatt (Chelsea Halfpenny).
 Daniel Kilkelly of Digital Spy reported Kerry was heartbroken when Amy was taken into foster care.
 He stated that Kerry is "wayward" and guaranteed to liven things up for her daughter and her foster parents Val (Charlie Hardwick) and Eric Pollard (Chris Chittell).
 Norton described Kerry as being "an amazing and unpredictable, appealing character".
 She added that she could not wait to play Amy's "reckless mum."
 Amy meets her mother while she is out celebrating her birthday.
 She flirts with a man, who turns out to be Kerry's boyfriend.
 Kerry then follows her daughter back to the village, hoping to be a part of her life.
 In August 2017, Norton was longlisted for Funniest Female at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.